Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Background

 With this formulation, the problem can be expressed as

-where $C(\vec{x})$ is the cost function of the problem, $C_{i,j}$ is the cost of moving from node $i$ to node $j$ and $x_N=x_0$ is the starting -and final- node.
-If two nodes $i$ and $j$ are not meant to be connected, $C_{i,j}=\infty$.
-In the tensor that stores $C_{i,j}$ we include the information of whether it is a directed or undirected graph, which for our method is indifferent in terms of complexity.
-In the non-symmetrical cost case, $C_{i,j}\neq C_{j,i}$.
+where $C(\vec{x})$ is the cost function of the problem, $E_{i,j}$ is the cost of the travel from node $i$ to node $j$ and $x_N=x_0$ is the starting and final node.
+If two nodes $i$ and $j$ are not meant to be connected, $E_{i,j}=\infty$.
+The tensor that stores $E_{i,j}$ includes the information of whether it is a directed or undirected graph, which for the TN method is indifferent in terms of complexity.
+In the non-symmetrical cost case, $E_{i,j}\neq E_{j,i}$.
+The problem can be naturally extended for the $x_0 \neq x_N$ just by adjusting the summation limits.